Robpol86/libnl/README.rst

 libnl
 =====

-Python port of the netlink protocol library suite.
+Pure python port of the netlink protocol library suite.

 Work in progress, unfinished and unpublished.
 API can and will change without notice or documentation until 0.1.0 is reached.
+Currently only supported on Python 3.4.

 .. image:: https://img.shields.io/travis/Robpol86/libnl/master.svg?style=flat-square
    :target: https://travis-ci.org/Robpol86/libnl